-5.3.29.2 A no-entry bar should be located across the taxiway at the end of an exit only taxiway where it is desired to prevent traffic from entering the taxiway in the wrong direction.
+- 5.3.29.2 A no-entry bar shall be located across the taxiway at the end of an exit only taxiway where it is desired to prevent traffic from entering the taxiway in the wrong direction. - 5.3.29.3 A no-entry bar should be collocated with a no-entry sign and/or a no-entry marking.

-- 5.3.29.3 A no-entry bar should consist of unidirectional lights spaced at uniform intervals of no more than 3 m showing red in the intended direction(s) of approach to the runway. - Note.
-Where necessary to enhance conspicuity, extra lights are installed uniformly. - 5.3.29.4 A pair of elevated lights should be added to each end of the no-entry bar where the inpavement no entry bar lights might be obscured from a pilot's view, for example, by snow or rain, or where a pilot may be required to stop the aircraft in a position so close to the lights that they are blocked from view by the structure of the aircraft. - 5.3.29.5 The intensity in red light and beam spreads of no-entry bar lights shall be in accordance with the specifications in Appendix 2, Figures A2-12 through A2-16, as appropriate. - 5.3.29.6 Where no-entry bars are specified as components of an advanced surface movement guidance and control system and where, from an operational point of view, higher intensities are required to maintain ground movements at a certain speed in very low visibilities or in bright daytime conditions, the intensity in red light and beam spreads of no-entry bar lights should be in accordance with the specifications of Appendix 2, Figure A2-17, A2-18 or A2-19. - Note.
-High-intensity no-entry bars are typically used only in case of an absolute necessity and following a specific study. - 5.3.29.7 Where a wide beam fixture is required, the intensity in red light and beam spreads of no-entry bar lights should be in accordance with the specifications of Appendix 2, Figure A2-17 or A2-19. - 5.3.29.8 The lighting circuit shall be designed so that: - a) no-entry bars are switchable selectively or in groups; - b) when a no-entry bar is illuminated, any taxiway centre line lights installed beyond the no-entry bar, when viewed towards the runway, shall be extinguished for a distance of at least 90 m; and - c) when a no-entry bar is illuminated, any stop bar installed between the noentry bar and the runway shall be extinguished.
+- 5.3.29.4 A no-entry bar should consist of unidirectional lights spaced at uniform intervals of no more than 3 m showing red in the intended direction(s) of approach to the runway.

+Note.
+Where necessary to enhance conspicuity, extra lights are installed uniformly. - 5.3.29.5 A pair of elevated lights should be added to each end of the no-entry bar where the inpavement no entry bar lights might be obscured from a pilot's view, for example, by rain, or where a pilot may be required to stop the aircraft in a position so close to the lights that they are blocked from view by the structure of the aircraft. - 5.3.29.6 The intensity in red light and beam spreads of no-entry bar lights shall be in accordance with the specifications in Appendix 2, Figures A2-12 through A2-16, as appropriate. - 5.3.29.7 Where no-entry bars are specified as components of an advanced surface movement guidance and control system and where, from an operational point of view, higher intensities are required to maintain ground movements at a certain speed in very low visibilities or in bright daytime conditions, the intensity in red light and beam spreads of no-entry bar lights should be in accordance with the specifications of Appendix 2, Figure A2-17, A2-18 or A2-19. - Note.
+High-intensity no-entry bars are typically used only in case of an absolute necessity and following a specific study. - 5.3.29.8 Where a wide beam fixture is required, the intensity in red light and beam spreads of no-entry bar lights should be in accordance with the specifications of Appendix 2, Figure A2-17 or A2-19. - 5.3.29.9 The lighting circuit shall be designed so that: - a) no-entry bars are switchable selectively or in groups; - b) when a no-entry bar is illuminated, any taxiway centre line lights installed beyond the no-entry bar, when viewed towards the runway, shall be extinguished for a distance of at least 90 m; and - c) when a no-entry bar is illuminated, any stop bar installed between the noentry bar and the runway shall be extinguished.